 - Hard to record their eating habits and behaviours.

-- Does not help to build a good eating routine preschooler who will find hard to suit the school lunch schedules.
+- Does not help to build a good eating routine for preschoolers who will find it hard to suit the school lunch schedules.

 Services can address these issues so that it doesn’t happen...